GaryTheNoTrashCougar/Plutonium-BO2-Sight-Retextures/README.md

 # Plutonium-BO2-Sight-Retextures

+This repository contains files for :
-Retextures of the ACOG &amp; EOTech sights for Black Ops II
+- Retextures of the ACOG &amp; EOTech sights.
+- Resizing the EOTech reticle.